Dual Radar

 This chapter only applies to TZ Coastal Monitoring Dual Radar when the two radars are connected locally to the computer.
 If you are using TZ Coastal Monitoring Remote (radars that are remotely connected using the Client/Server architecture), please refer to the Remote Radars chapter.

-TZ Coastal Monitoring Dual Radars product allows you to connect two Furuno Radars (two DRS or two FAR) directly to the computer.
-The two Radars connected to the software can be displayed and controlled independently and merged on the chart for seamless integration.
+TZ Coastal Monitoring Dual Radar allows you to connect two Furuno radars directly to a single computer.
+The two radar antenna images are merged onto the chart for seamless integration, providing continuous coverage.

 Note: Please refer to the Dual Radar Setup for important setup instructions.